psticea/tekmetric-interview/backend/documentation.md

 - **Why Important**: Enables monitoring systems to detect application issues and provides operational visibility
 - **How to Verify**: Access `http://localhost:8080/actuator/health` to see application health status

-### 16. Spring Boot Admin Monitoring
+### 16. Correlation ID Tracking
-- **Implementation**: Spring Boot Admin Server configuration for application monitoring and centralized management of basic metrics
+- **Implementation**: `CorrelationIdFilter` generates unique correlation IDs for each request, adds them to response headers, and includes them in structured logging
-- **Why Important**: Provides operational insights, enables proactive issue detection, and improves system observability
+- **Why Important**: Enables request tracing across distributed systems, improves debugging capabilities, and provides end-to-end visibility
-- **How to Verify**: Access admin dashboard at `http://localhost:8081/admin` (admin credentials required)
+- **How to Verify**: Make API calls and check response headers for `X-Correlation-ID`, or examine logs for correlation ID patterns

 ### 17. API Versioning
 - **Implementation**: All endpoints use `/api/v1/` prefix for versioning, enabling future API evolution without breaking existing clients